JackDaniells/csv-parser/README.md

 it is only necessary to respect the `IOStrategy` interface established.
 * Present a parallel approach for column validation (required and unique fields), because these validations are not interdependent, which would simplify the implementation.
+* Implement more table standardization rules, such as column deletion and data type validation in cells